NotCoffee418/GoHtmxPgsql-Boilerplate/README.md

 ## Usage

 ### Change the layout
-The style of the application is defined in the `templates/layouts/default_base.html` file.
+The base templateof  the application is defined in the `templates/layouts/default_base.html` file.
 You can change this as needed, but mind the imports and templating to maintain all functionality.

 ### Creating a page